DallasNovakowski/DallasNovakowski/content/post/2022-08-28-efficient-data-visualization-with-simpler-raincloud-plots/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/rain-box-mean-1.png" width="672" />

-Please note I custom made the raincloud plots in this post for increased comparability, while these versions capture the core features of the raincloud plot, they are generally better-implemented in packages like [{RainCloudPlots}](https://github.com/RainCloudPlots/RainCloudPlots).
+Please note that I made the raincloud plots in this post for increased comparability with other objects.
+While these custom rainclouds capture the core features of the raincloud plot, the method is generally better-implemented in packages like [{RainCloudPlots}](https://github.com/RainCloudPlots/RainCloudPlots).

 <!-- By making existing plot elements more informative -->